 Here, we discuss field-induced single-ion magnetic anisotropy.
+Similar magnetization curves to those of the $x = 0.014$ sample were observed in the heavy-fermion paramagnet CeRu$_2$Si$_2$, which shows the metamagnetic behavior only for the easy axis $H \ || \ c$ \cite{Haen1987}.
+However, the metamagnetic behavior in CeRu$_2$Si$_2$ is due to magnetic correlation \cite{Mignod1988, Flouquet2004} rather than the single-ion phenomenon.
+Since the orbital degeneracy in CeRu$_2$Si$_2$ is only $N = 2$ \cite{Willers2012}, the conduction electrons hybridize only with the $\Gamma_7$ CEF doublet ground state of Ce$^{3+}$ ions \cite{Haen1988}.
+The wave function of the $\Gamma_7$ doublet has $J_z = \ket{\pm 5/2}$ and $\ket{\mp 3/2}$ components, and microscopic experiments in CeRu$_2$Si$_2$ revealed $\ket{\pm 5/2}$ as the main $J_z$ component \cite{Boucherle2001, Willers2012}.
+Thus the ground-state wave function with a uniaxial shape leads to strong magnetic anisotropy \cite{Haen1987}.

-We have mentioned that metamagnetic behavior and magnetic anisotropy in the $x=0.014$ sample are certainly single-site in origin.
-Moreover, the field dependence of $M(H)$ is explained by the SU(8) Kondo model except for the magnetic anisotropy.
-As expected, no magnetic anisotropy emerges in the SU($N$) Kondo ground state even in a finite magnetic field because anisotropic interactions are neglected in the SU($N$) Kondo (Coqblin--Schrieffer) model.
-As intersite magnetic interactions between the magnetic Yb ions are negligible in the $x=0.014$ sample, the CEF effect causes the single-ion magnetic anisotropy and lifts the 8-fold multiplet of Yb ion into two doublets ($\Gamma_6$ and $\Gamma_7$) and a quartet ($\Gamma_8$) under the cubic CEF potential.
-However, the energy gap among these CEF states is small owing to a nearly spherical potential in the Frank--Kasper cage, as mentioned above.
-In addition, the magnetic anisotropy is further reduced in combination with the relatively large $c$-$f$ hybridization effect of $T_{\mathrm{K}} = 60.9$ K in the region for low-$T$ and low-$H$ (strong-coupling regime).
-Small non-zero magnetic anisotropy was observed in the $x=0.014$ sample, as shown in Fig. \ref{LYRZ_macro_Tdep}(b).
+In contrast, as mentioned, metamagnetic behavior in the $x=0.014$ sample is a single-site effect in origin.
+Moreover, $M(H)$ is explained by the SU(8) Kondo model, except for the magnetic anisotropy.
+As expected, no magnetic anisotropy emerges in the SU($N$) Kondo ground state even in a finite magnetic field because anisotropic interactions are neglected in the SU($N$) Kondo (Coqblin-Schrieffer) model.
+As intersite magnetic interactions between the magnetic Yb ions are negligible in the $x=0.014$ sample, the CEF effect causes the single-ion magnetic anisotropy.
+The cubic CEF effect lifts the eightfold multiplet of the Yb ion into two doublets ($\Gamma_6$ and $\Gamma_7$) and a quartet ($\Gamma_8$).
+However, the energy gap among these CEF states is small owing to a nearly spherical potential in the Frank-Kasper cage.
+In addition, the magnetic anisotropy is further reduced in combination with the relatively large $c$-$f$ hybridization effect of $T_{\mathrm{K}} = 60.9$ K in the region for low $T$ and low $H$ (strong-coupling regime).
+Small nonzero magnetic anisotropy was observed in the $x=0.014$ sample, as shown in Fig. \ref{LYRZ_macro_Tdep}(c).
 The magnetic anisotropy ratio is $M_{100}/M_{111} = 1.08$ between the easy and hard axes at 1.8 K for $\mu_0H = 2$ T, reflecting a weak CEF effect.